Contrast-Security-OSS/azure-aks-example/README.md

 ### Create a kubernetes secret to store Contrast Agent configurations

+1.)
+Update the 'contrast_security.yaml' with your configuration details.

+2.)
+Create a kubernetes secret that houses the Contrast Security agent configuration from the 'contrast_security' file:

+`kubectl create secret generic contrast-security --from-file=./contrast_security.yaml`

+_*You need to be in the same directory that contains the 'contrast_security.yaml' file, unless you explicitly pass the file location to kubectl as above.*_

 ### Deploy Netflicks to an AKS cluster

 1.)
 Make sure your AKS cluster can pull images from your ACR - more information found [here](https://docs.microsoft.com/en-us/azure/aks/cluster-container-registry-integration)